-Title IV Withdrawals: Students who receive Title IV financial aid will have their refund calculated as required by regulation.
+Title IV Withdrawals:

+Students who receive Title IV financial aid will have their refund calculated as required by regulation.
 Under the most recent reauthorization of the Higher Education Act of 1964, the return of Federal funds has been separated from the calculation of refunds for institutional charges.
 The percentage of the return is based on the number of calendar days completed within an enrollment term.
 The calculation will be based upon the last date of documented attendance.

 Refunds to student, if any, will be after financial aid adjustments are made.
 A student's financial assistance is adjusted to reflect reductions in the student's overall cost of attendance budget.
 Excess financial aid is restored proportionately to the funds from which it was drawn before a refund is given.
-For any student participating in Federal Title IV Federal Aid Programs, an official "Return to Title IV (R2T4) Calculation" must be performed when a student withdraws during a quarter of enrollment.
-This calculation determines the amount of federal aid that the student is allowed to retain for the quarter as a result of his/her withdrawal.
+For any student participating in Federal Title IV Federal Aid Programs, an official "Return to Title IV (R2T4) Calculation" must be performed when a student withdraws during a quarter of enrollment or exceeds fourteen days of nonattendance without indicating intent to continue.
+Please refer to the attendance policy for more details.
+This calculation determines the amount of federal aid that the student is allowed to retain for the guarter as a result of his/her withdrawal.
 The student's last date of documented attendance (last day of attendance or LDA) is used to perform this calculation.
 Last day of attendance is defined as the last day a student attended class on-site or online.